North Florida Sport Shot Series

 Entry Fees (payable at check-in):

-• Optional Junior Gold Qualifier entry is $25 for U12, $37.50 for U15, $50 for U18 (Note: This is separate from the annual Junior Gold USBC national membership fee of $10 for U12 or $30 for U15/U18).
-The optional Gold Qualifier entry fees pay for entries to the National Tournament based on total entrants at a 1 in 4 ratio.
+- Optional Junior Gold Qualifier entry is $40 for U12, $40 for U14, and $50 for U16/U18 (Note: This is separate from the annual Junior Gold USBC national membership fee of $25 for U12 or $40 for U14/U16/U18).
+The optional Gold Qualifier entry fees pay for entries to the National Tournament based on total entrants at a 1 in 4 ratio for U12, 1:5 ratio for all other divisions.

 The “Knockout Challenge” is a fun scholarship event that takes place right after the qualifying round of each NFSSS monthly tournament.
-All bowlers who wish to compete will be assigned to a group of lanes for the event, split by gender.
-In each round of the challenge, contestants will throw one ball in effort to knock down at least the minimum number of pins required (Round 1 = 7 pins, Round 2 = 8 pins, Round 3 = 9 pins, Rounds 4+ = 10 pins); Advancers move to the next pair of lanes for the next round.
-The last person standing in each gender division will be awarded the respective scholarship pool (NO TIES!).
+All bowlers will be assigned to a group of lanes for the event, split by division.
+After a brief warmup period, contestants will throw one ball in each round, attempting to knock down at least the minimum number of pins required for that round (Round 1 = 6 pins, Round 2 = 7 pins, Round 3 = 8 pins, Round 4 = 9 pins, Rounds 5+ = 10 pins); Those who do not knock down the minimum number of pins for the round in one throw are knocked out; Advancers move to the next pair of lanes for the next round.
+Rounds are replayed if no one knocked down the minimum required pins.
+The last person standing in each division will be awarded the respective scholarship pool (NO TIES!).

 Junior Gold Qualifier:

-Each monthly tournament includes an optional Junior Gold Qualifier event.
-The 5-game qualifying round scratch scores will be used to determine the entry winner(s), using an award ratio of 1:4 in each age/gender division.
-Junior Gold divisions may be combined (by gender or age group) if there are not enough entrants (4) in a division; If there are still not enough Junior Gold entrants for age group, players will have the option to compete in a higher age division by paying the difference in JG entry fee OR the Junior Gold add-on fee will be refunded prior to the competition.
+Each monthly tournament includes an optional 2026 Junior Gold Qualifier event (requires additional JG entry fees).
+The 5-game qualifying round scratch scores will be used to determine the entry winner(s), using an award ratio of 1:4 or 1:5 in each age/gender division.
+Junior Gold divisions may be combined (by gender or age group) if there are not enough entrants (4 or 5) in a division; If there are still not enough Junior Gold entrants for age group, players will have the option to compete in a higher age division by paying the difference in JG entry fee OR the Junior Gold add-on fee will be refunded prior to the competition.
 Note: there are no qualifiers for U22 division bowlers.
-Also, the May Scholarship Finale offers s a 2024 Junior Gold Qualifier (not for 2023).
+NOTE: the May Scholarship Finale cannot offer a Junior Gold Qualifier for 2026 OR 2027.

 Scholarship Finale:

-The Scholarship Finale event in May is open to all youth bowlers, who can compete for the usual monthly scholarship pools and side contests; however, bowlers that competed in at least half (3+) of the previous monthly NFSSS tournaments are eligible for the large year-end scholarship pool.
+The Scholarship Finale event in May is open to all youth bowlers, who can compete for the usual monthly scholarship pools and side contests; however, bowlers that competed in more than half (4+) of the previous monthly NFSSS tournaments are eligible for the large year-end scholarship pool.
 The tournament format will be the same as monthly tournaments.
 SMART scholarships will be awarded to all eligible bowlers at the discretion of the Tournament Directors, based on performance during the season and tournament (100% of funds are paid out to the bowlers).

 Questions?